apollographql/apollo-kotlin/ROADMAP.md

 ## [4.0](https://github.com/apollographql/apollo-kotlin/milestone/29)

-_Approximate Dates: 2023-10-11 (Beta), Autumn 2023 (GA)_
+_Approximate GA Date: Autumn 2023 (GA)_

-Our next major release is currently in the alpha stage.
-Expect new alphas to be released as we make progress towards being feature-complete.
+Our next major release is currently in the beta stage.
+Expect new beta to be released as we make progress towards a GA release candidate.
 This major version removes some deprecated APIs but will otherwise contain mostly incremental changes and most of the API will stay compatible.

 Here's a high-level overview of what to expect: